operasoftware/devopera/blog/_posts/2009-08-28-using-opera-10-with-the-mac-screen-reader-voiceover.md

 ---
-title: Using Opera 10 with the Mac screen reader VoiceOver
+title: Using Opera 10 With the Mac Screen Reader VoiceOver
 authors:
 - henny-swan
 tags: